Andres Iniesta Hints at Retirement After Storied Career

 After leaving Barcelona at the end of the 2017-18 season, Iniesta joined Japan's Vissel Kobe for six years before moving to the United Arab Emirates, where he seems to have concluded his professional playing career.

 Regarded as one of football's best passers, Iniesta also had a reputation for scoring in crucial moments.
-Notably, he scored in the 2009 Champions League semifinal against Chelsea and netted the winning goal in the 2010 World Cup against the Netherlands in the 116th minute, giving Spain its first-ever World Cup title.
+Notably, he scored in the 2009 Champions League semifinal against Chelsea and netted the winning goal in the 2010 World Cup final against the Netherlands in the 116th minute, giving Spain its first-ever World Cup title.
 His achievements with the national team include winning two consecutive European Championships in 2008 and 2012, and he was named the best player of Euro 2012.

 Born in Albacete, Iniesta joined Barcelona's La Masia academy at age 12.
 His career with the club resulted in nine La Liga titles, six Copa del Rey victories, and four Champions League titles.